 The American Academy of Pediatrics recommends that all policy considerations for the coming school year should start with the goal of having students physically present in school.
 I agree, for the reasons outlined below, but how will that go?
 We can start by looking through the advice and guidelines published recently by the different authorities out there.

-• Social distancing will be practiced.
+- Social distancing will be practiced.
 As a result, class sizes may be limited, school schedules may be changed, and activities may be canceled.

-• Hygiene will be a focus with more frequent requirements for kids and teachers to wash hands and use hand sanitizer.
+- Hygiene will be a focus with more frequent requirements for kids and teachers to wash hands and use hand sanitizer.

-• Lunch and meals may all be served in classrooms.
+- Lunch and meals may all be served in classrooms.

-• Masks may be required or encouraged for teachers and students.
+- Masks may be required or encouraged for teachers and students.

-• Extra-curricular activities, physical education, and other opportunities for play may be changed or limited.
+- Extra-curricular activities, physical education, and other opportunities for play may be changed or limited.

-• Schools will be cleaned more frequently to disinfect common areas, desks, playgrounds, etc.
+- Schools will be cleaned more frequently to disinfect common areas, desks, playgrounds, etc.

-• Group work and collaborative learning will be harder to implement.
+- Group work and collaborative learning will be harder to implement.

-• Parents, volunteers, and non-necessary visitors may not be allowed in the building.
+- Parents, volunteers, and non-necessary visitors may not be allowed in the building.

-For the best set of guidelines and guidance I’ve seen so far, everyone really should read this entire 62 page Risk Reduction In Schools Report by the Harvard School of Public Health.
+For the best set of guidelines and guidance I’ve seen so far, everyone really should read this entire 62-page Risk Reduction In Schools Report by the Harvard School of Public Health.

-There was a memo going around the web recently from a large company that was preparing employees that have been working from home since March to come back to work.
+There was a memo going around the web recently from a large company that was preparing employees who have been working from home since March to come back to work.
 That memo laid out new rules for workers that included no eating in the break room, no using conference rooms (so continuing Zoom meetings), and staying several meters apart from each other.

 In short, all of the benefits of having workers in a physical office were removed.
 Yet, the management wanted workers to return.
 For these employees, it was likely they’d be more productive at home given all the restrictions.